vinbarnes/nashdl/README.md

 Founded in 2006.

-Members can sometimes be found lurking and hacking at JJ's on Thursdays.
+Members can sometimes be found lurking and hacking at JJ's on Thursdays (aka Thorsdays).